-- Make sure the chapter is educated in the procedures for elections - Members should openly discuss the qualities for each major office that would be most beneficial to the chapter.
-This should be done early on in the election process perhaps at the time of the goal setting workshop with reminders prior to class caucuses. - Make sure all candidates have talked with current officers of any office they are interested in to discuss duties and activities.
+- Make sure the chapter is educated in the procedures for elections and using their Nominating Committee to its fullest potential. - Members should openly discuss the qualities for each major office that would be most beneficial to the chapter.
+This should be done early on in the election process - perhaps at the time of the goal setting workshop with reminders prior to class caucuses. - Make sure all candidates have talked with current officers of any office they are interested in to discuss duties and activities.